CollinsKCollins/Health-Tech-Solutions/README.md

 A full-stack task management application built with Django (backend) and React + TypeScript (frontend).
 This system allows users to create, view, edit, delete, and track the status of tasks via a clean, professional UI.

 ### Assumptions
-For ease of running this application and because of ease in deployed the requirement and assumption is that Docker and Docker Compose is already installed.
+For ease of running this application and because of ease in deployment the requirement and assumption is that Docker and Docker Compose is already installed.

-With this requirement met No additional setup is needed; the database and server are handled automatically by Docker.
+With this requirement met, no additional setup is needed; the database and server are handled automatically by Docker.

 ### Deployment
 This project is fully containerized with Docker, so it only needs to be deployed once.
 Both the backend and frontend are automatically set up using Docker Compose.